uxora-com/xpenology-docker/README.md

 * BOOTLOADER_AS_USB: (Default "Y") Boot the bootloader as USB or as Disk

-* VM_IP: (Default "20.20.20.21") Assigned IP for VM DHCP.
+* VM_NET_IP: (Default "20.20.20.21") Assigned IP for VM DHCP.
 Don't need to be changed.
-* VM_MAC: (Default "00:11:32:2C:A7:85") Mac address use for VM DHCP to assigne VM_IP.
+* VM_NET_MAC: (Default "00:11:32:2C:A7:85") Mac address use for VM DHCP to assigne VM_NET_IP.
 This need to match MAC set in xpenology grub bootloader.

 * VM_ENABLE_VGA: (Default "No") Enabling qxl vga and vnc.
 Not needed for Xpenology.